-Krebs was the representative for California’s 17th congressional district and was a Democrat.
+Krebs was the representative for California’s 17th congressional district as a Democrat.
 He served from 1975 to 1978.

 Krebs is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Krebs sponsored and cosponsored.
+The chart is based on the bills Krebs sponsored and cosponsored from Jan 3, 1973 to Oct 15, 1978.
 See full analysis methodology.

 Krebs was the primary sponsor of 1 bill that was enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).